alanvardy/alan_vardy/posts/2022/09-24-coding-contentedly.md

 ==footer==

 ==description==
-It is difficult staying on an even emotional keel when working on code in a team.
+It is difficult to stay on an even emotional keel when working on code in a team.
 Check out some thoughts that helped me along the way.

 ==tags==
 teams